leenachennuru/leena_c_vankadara/content/authors/admin/_index.md

 {{< rawhtml >}}
 <div style="text-align: justify">

-I am a first year Ph.D. candidate in the <a href="https://imprs.is.mpg.de/">International Max Planck Research School for Intelligent Systems</a>.
+I am a Ph.D. candidate in the <a href="https://imprs.is.mpg.de/">International Max Planck Research School for Intelligent Systems</a>.

 I am jointly supervised by <a href="https://www.in.tum.de/tfai/people/debarghya-ghoshdastidar/">Prof.Debarghya Ghoshdastidar</a> at the Theoretical Foundations of Artificial Intelligence group, Technical University of Munich and <a href=" http://www.tml.cs.uni-tuebingen.de/team/luxburg/index.php">Prof.Dr.Ulrike von Luxburg</a> at the Theory of Machine learning group, University of Tuebingen.